 There are several different paths that a licensed practical nurse can pursue.
 Some of you may know what area you plan to work in for your entire career as a nurse.
 However, once you get in the field, don’t be disappointed if its’ not exactly as you had expected.
 There are plenty of other areas of nursing that you can consider.
 And plus, you may end up pleasantly surprised.

 The career of practical nursing is rapidly growing.
 As the baby boomers are entering retirement, we are likely to see a rapid increase in the amount of positions available.
 There are plenty of opportunities for advancement for LPN’s in both employment and education.
+Read more about the LPN employment outlook.

 Most importantly, it’s okay if you aren’t sure exactly where you want to work after graduation.
 Hopefully these descriptions help give you a little insight into what you can expect in these particular fields of practical nursing.